giommariapilo/neuronswap/README.md

 # Neuronswap

-This library is used to permutate neurons inside layers of a model.
+This library is used to permute neurons inside layers of a model.
 It is intended to be uses in the NEq algorithm to move neurons at equilibrium to the top of the layer so that they can be excluded from gradient computations, but has also a more general method that accepts a permutation matrix to transform the layers in a model, maintaning the same output.
+It has also the ability to permute the momentum buffers of the optimizer when it is necessary to swap neurons during training.

 ## Installation